-A workplace mental health champion is an employee or volunteer who takes action in the workplace to raise awareness of mental health problems.
+A Blue Light champion is an employee or volunteer who takes action in the workplace to raise awareness of mental health problems.
 They challenge the way people think and act about mental health.

 Download the materials

 Our research shows that emergency services staff and volunteers really value peer support in managing their mental health.
 We've developed these resources to help you set up or build on existing peer support networks within your organisation.

 You can also find out more about how we're developing peer support training for our Blue Light Champions.

 You could display posters around your organisation and give a top-tips card to your team members to promote better mental health in your workplace.

 Download our service-specific information booklets to help you learn more about managing mental health in the emergency services, or supporting a colleague to seek help.

 Our webinar films include practical practical tips and suggestions for looking after your own mental wellbeing, as well as your colleagues.